Healthy Homes Assessment Manor Park

 Draught Stopping Manor Park

-If a draught is felt from unreasonable gaps or holes that it requirements to be closed.
+If a draft can be perceived as a result of gaps or holes, it requirements to be closed.

-What are unjustifiable gaps or holes?
+What are unreasonable gaps and holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections